walke/Xquisite_GIT/README.md

 # xquisite

-Android app for the project called scienceFuture
+Android app for the project called scienceFuture</br>

+working platform: Android studio</br>

 main function af xquisite:</br>
   * to let users see last 2 minutes of a story</br>